Fact file - 2018 entry

 You will choose one of your third-year subjects to focus on in the fourth year, spending half your time working on an independent research project aiming to develop the skills needed to pursue a career in research.
 Alongside the project you take taught modules in your main subject and if you wish to maintain some breadth you can also take options from your other third year subject.
 Many of the modules in the fourth year have a greater focus towards developing skills you would need for a successful career in research, as well as providing advanced knowledge.

 A levels: A*AA, subjects required depend on your chosen pathway but include a minimum of A in the required subjects for your pathway, usually from biology, chemistry, maths, and physics.
-Critical thinking and general studies not accepted.
+General Studies, critical thinking, CIE global perspectives & research, CIE thinking skills and citizenship studies are not accepted.

 English language requirements